aleron75/mageres/README.md

 * [Extension for Cookie SameSite attribute](https://github.com/Veriteworks/CookieFix) - This extension is adjusting the Cookie SameSite attribute issue since Chrome 80.
 * [Fisheye_UrlRewriteOptimiser](https://github.com/fisheyehq/module-url-rewrite-optimiser) - A Magento module that stops URL rewrites with category paths being generated for products when 'Use Categories Path for Product URLs' setting is disabled in the config.
 * [Galactic Labs - Customer Group Payment Filters](https://github.com/galacticlabs/customer-group-payment-filters) - Magento 2 extension to exclude payment methods for selected customer groups.
+* [Google Tag Manager with Advance Data Layer](https://github.com/magepal/magento2-google-tag-manager) - The extension provides a vast array of over 60 preconfigure data layer elements to make integrating your Magento store with any other third-party service a breeze using Google Tag Manager.
 * [Integer_Net GlobalCustomLayout](https://github.com/integer-net/magento2-global-custom-layout) - Module for Magento 2 that allows you to add global layout update files to be selected from admin, by using '0' instead of an entity_id.
 * [Integer_Net Session Unblocker](https://github.com/integer-net/magento2-session-unblocker) - Module for Magento 2 that prevents session blocking between concurrent AJAX requests
 * [Lightspeed for Lighthouse optimizations](https://github.com/elgentos/magento2-lightspeed) - This module defines several sections where you can define common feedback from Google Lighthouse.